valeIT/valeIT.github.io/_posts/2018-12-29-The-Bigger-Picture.md

 [Your job should enable you to do what you want to do.
 Not define who you are.][0]

-Your job should enable you to do what you want to do.
-Not define who you are.
 I love programming and any kind of programming job is great, I'd be miserable doing most manual jobs.
 That's not what I am.
 On top of that, I'd do a terrible job at it, being terrible at most manual stuff.

 - Spend quality time with my wife